emranxec/KeepLearning/README.md

 > it will update or insert into your tables in the running transaction, **but it may not commit those changes.**

 - Commit():
-> Commit will make the database commit.When you have a persisted object and you change a value on it,
+> Commit will make the database commit.When you have a persisted object, and you change a value on it,

 > it becomes dirty and hibernate needs to flush these changes to your persistence layer.

-> So You should commit but it also **ends the unit of work.**
+> So You should commit, but it also **ends the unit of work.**

 ----
 ### Q. How ArrayList internally works?